Family Life in a Camper

 Illustrator Hugo and his wife Thea live in Brighton with their daughters Esther and Sylvia and Greyhound Roller.
 They collected their built-to-order Manhattan from Sussex Campervans last year and love it.

-Thea took this photo of Hugo enjoying one of their favourite seaside holiday destinations with Esther, Sylivia and Roller the dog
+Thea took this photo of Hugo enjoying one of their favourite seaside holiday destinations with Esther, Sylivia and Roller enjoying a stretch outside of his pet friendly camper van dog cage.

 Thea and Hugo love campervan holidays in Croyde and Baggy Point in Devon